gharia/spring-boot-angular/README.md

 * [Flyway]

 ### Update 25th May 2016
-Added Spring Security (database authentication) and AuditAware to track who edited/added entity.
+Added Spring Security (database authentication) and AuditorAware to track who edited/added entity.
 Most of the code related to Spring Secuty has been taken from [jhipster-sample-app].

 ### Reference